 As of October 1, 2020, auto dealers in Alabama are required by the Motor Vehicle Division of the Department of Revenue (DOR) to hold a $50,000 surety bond.
 Jet provides the bond as a guarantee to the DOR and the public that recompense will be available should they receive financial damage due to the dealer’s negligent or fraudulent actions.
 New vehicle dealers, used vehicle dealers, rebuilders, and wholesalers must secure the Auto Dealer Bond to receive and maintain the new Master Dealer License.

 Recent legislation increased the bond amount from $25,000 to $50,000 to allow a larger reimbursement amount for those harmed by a dealer’s actions.
 Curbstoning, or “curbing”, is one of those actions which occurs when a dealer acts as a private seller to illegally rid of malfunctioning vehicles.
-In the past, financial damage caused by curbing often surpassed the full bond amount of $25,000, therefore the bond limit was increased to allow for greater restitution.
+In the past, the financial damage caused by curbing often surpassed the full bond amount of $25,000, therefore the bond limit was increased to allow for greater restitution.

-Jet’s lowest price for the $50,000 Auto Dealer Bond is $25 monthly or $250 for annually.
+Jet’s lowest price for the $50,000 Auto Dealer Bond is $25 monthly or $250 annually.
 The price of the bond is determined by a soft credit check of the dealership owner and the number of years in business.
 Refer to the chart below which shows different pricing for preferred credit rates.

 Jet provides affordable pricing options for everyone.
 Our monthly payment plan allows you to pay only a small portion of the bond premium each month especially with a larger bonding amount required.